johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2015-04-17-how-to-activate-your-emoji-keyboard-on-android/index.md

 authors: johnnyreilly
 tags: [android]
 hide_table_of_contents: false
+description: 'Learn how to get emoji on your Android phone by activating the "iWnn IME Japanese" keyboard and selecting the "Emoji" option.'
 ---

 A departure from from my normal content - I need to tell you about [emoji](http://en.wikipedia.org/wiki/Emoji)!
 You'll probably already know about them - just imagine a emoticon but about 300,000 times better.
 They really add spice to to textual content.
 Oh and they're Japanese - which is also way cool.